What You Need to Know

 The Georgia and Alabama area can exhibit extreme weather - heat, cold, wet, dry, high winds, hail, sleet, rain severe thunderstorms, tornadoes.
 Mountain storms in Georgia and Alabama mountain can be frightening.
 The temperature drops dramatically.
 You can easily become hypothermic with no aid station for miles.
 That’s why we require a rain jacket.
 Be Prepared!

 A little weather example - The 2023 Lake Martin 100, Late March - Many tend to underestimate the potential for bad weather in the Southeast.
 Let me provide an example, The following is the weather runners encountered over a single 32 hour period.
-The race started Saturday at 6:30 AM, in a narrow gap between severe thunderstorms.
+The Lake Martin 100 started Saturday at 6:30 AM, in a narrow gap between severe thunderstorms.
 The high Saturday approached 90 deg.
 Saturday night, at about 1:30 AM runners were hit by a hailstorm.
 At about 3:00 AM they were hit by a second hailstorm.
-This one was very bad.
+The second was very bad.
 Every car at the start area was damaged.
 So many leaves and pine needles were stripped from the trees the ground looked like green carpet.
-Sunday morning, a little after sunrise, somewhere between 8 and 12 inches of rain fell over about 2 hours.
+Sunday morning, a little after sunrise, somewhere between 8 and 12 inches of rain fell over 2 hours.
 This is not an exaggeration.
 At least it was warm.
 Storms in the Georgia mountains are another story.
-Some of the coldest races you will ever run can be in the Georgia Mountains in the spring and summer.
+Some of the coldest races I have ever run were in the North Georgia Mountains in the spring and summer.
 Even on July 4th Weekend!
 Ask anyone that has run Merrill’s Mile out of Dahlonega, Georgia, more than once or twice.
 As stated before “BE PREPARED!”

 Course & Navigation